timharek/timharek.no/content/blog/2021-12-08-post-facebook/index.md

 friends and family to use services like Signal, Matrix etc. for secure communications.

-I'm exicted for the future, to see if my personal relationships become stronger and if I reach out to friends and family anymore than before!
+I'm excited for the future, to see if my personal relationships become stronger and if I reach out to friends and family anymore than before!
 Also to see if me being off mainstream social media will inspire anyone to start looking at other alternatives, who knows? 🤷

+## UPDATE: 2021-12-11

+I tried to login to my Facebook account, and to my surprise my account hadn't been deleted.

+{{ picture(url="blog/2021-12-08-post-facebook/screenshot.png",
+  alt="Screenshot from Facebook after I initially deleted my account", caption="Facebook saying my account will be deleted after the 5th of December, while the current date is 11th of December.") }}

+I've reached out to the GDPR folks at Facebook to see if they can fix this.
+I'll post a new update as soon as I hear back from them.